littlezaide/haggadah/02_beforethemeal.md

 The answer to the wise child's question is found by referring first to oppression: a tale as old as time.
 Oppression is something we as jews (but also not just jews) have faced from tyrants for about 5780 years.
 Thankfully, we keep escaping it, procreating, and multiplying.

 Today's oppression story-du-jour is about the oppression and bondage the Egyptians inflicted on us.
 We lived in Egypt in small numbers, multiplied a bit, and one day the new Egyptian king was displeased by our presence.
-The king demanded the non-jewish Egyptian people curb our growth and--they hoped--eventually exterminate us.
+The king demanded the non-Jewish Egyptians curb our growth—and they hoped—eventually exterminate us.
 They tried and tried again and failed.
 So, they enslaved us.
 Still, we prevailed and escaped with help from Moses, Aaron, and Miriam.
 To celebrate, we observe Passover annually, passed on from generation to generation.

 ## The Plagues ##

 Much ink (and wine) has been spilled debating how many plagues were actually inflicted on the Egyptians.
-Rabbi Jose the Galilean thinks it was about fifty plagues.
+Rabbi Jose \[pronounce awkwardly in a Spanish way all you want, it really is "Yo-SAY"\] the Galilean thinks it was about fifty plagues.
 Rabbi Eliezar thinks Jose really underestimated things, and actually it was around 200 plagues.
 Not to be outdone, Rabbi Akiba professed it was a whopping 250 plagues.
 Their interpretations are all frankly pretty confusing.
 As centuries later we've pretty much all settled on just ten plagues, it is safe to say they're either all wrong, or at least not very persuasive.

 Anyway, Rabbi Judah put together a fun little mnemonic using the plagues' initials to remember their order.
 For some reason, we spill drops for those too, probably as a shout-out to Judah.
 They are as follows: